yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apip_relnotes.md

 "linkTitle": "API Portal April 2019",
 "weight":"110",
 "date": "2019-09-07",
-"description": "This release includes GDPR compliance and other improvements."
+"description": "This release includes new capabilities for GDPR compliance, improvements to the API Catalog and Application views, and new customization options."
 }

 ## Summary